Beth & Tim Manners

 Colorado College: Odyssey of Individuality

 Somehow, high-flying Colorado College manages to stay below the radar of a good chunk of exceptional students who just might find it to be the perfect academic environment.
 With an admit rate of about 14 percent, it certainly should catch the interest of those seeking a school for the most inquisitive of intellects.
-Given the wild popularity of nearby CU Boulder, one might think CC would at least catch some reflected energy from that Colorado cool.
+Given the wild popularity of nearby CU Boulder, one might think CC would at least bask in some reflected energy from that Colorado cool.

 Its relatively obscurity, despite its exacting standards, might have something to do with its small size: just 2,000 undergraduates in total.
 Yet other top schools of similar size and selectivity -- Williams, Vassar, Middlebury, for instance -- seem to enjoy a relatively higher profile.
 It could be intentional on CC’s part; there’s a certain appeal to be in-the-know.
 Or, maybe it has something to do with CC’s purposefully original and distinctive academic framework.